tomrhollis/VellumZero-Plugin/README.md

 OnlineListScoreboard      The name of the scoreboard in game where
-                          the names of players on other servers are stored THE SCOREBOARD NAME MUST BE THE SAME ON ALL OF YOUR SERVERS TO WORK PROPERLY
+                          the names of players on other servers are stored THE SCOREBOARD NAME MUST BE THE SAME ON ALL OF YOUR SERVERS TO WORK PROPERLY "" = Disable this feature

 ServerListScoreboard      The name of the scoreboard in game storing
-                          the names of all online servers on the network THE SCOREBOARD NAME MUST BE THE SAME ON ALL OF YOUR SERVERS TO WORK PROPERLY
+                          the names of all online servers on the network THE SCOREBOARD NAME MUST BE THE SAME ON ALL OF YOUR SERVERS TO WORK PROPERLY "" = Disable this feature

 -----------------------------------------------------------------------------------------------------
 Text Settings - Don't worry about these unless you really want to change the wording the plugin uses